Financial Aid Guide

 Your Responsibilities to Maintain Your Aid

-Enrollment requirement: To be eligible for any kind of federal financial aid, you must be enrolled at USF at least half-time.
-To retain your federal and state aid, you must maintain satisfactory academic progress (SAP) as defined for federal student aid and as described in USF’s SAP policy.
+Enrollment requirement: To be eligible for certain federal financial aid (for example, Direct Loans), you must be enrolled at USF at least half-time.
+To retain your federal and state aid, you must maintain satisfactory academic progress (SAP) as defined for federal student aid and as described in USF's SAP policy.

 Satisfactory academic progress: Our SAP policy is designed to ensure that you are making adequate progress toward completing your degree program with a goal of graduating in four years.
 Financial aid recipients must maintain a cumulative 2.0 GPA and earn 16 credits each fall/spring academic year of enrollment.
 Academic progress is monitored yearly, although you may be contacted sooner if current enrollment is not meeting the standard progression.